School Science Lessons

 Low flash point substances ignite very easily and may form an explosive vapour air mixture.

-The following flammable liquids are allowed, if the precautions in this document are followed: ethanol, ethyl acetate, n-hexane, methylated spirit, formaldehyde solution.
+The following flammable liquids are allowed, if precautions are followed: ethanol, ethyl acetate, n-hexane, methylated spirit, formaldehyde solution.

 3.5.11 Flammable gases